16 Unique New Year's Resolutions

 In the US, we have darn near every ethnicity dwelling here and they all have amazing cuisines to share with us.
 Be brave, be open minded, explore, and taste the world!
 If you live in an area that doesn't have a lot of ethnic foods to offer, consider signing up for Universal Yums - a subscription box that sends you snacks from all over the globe every month!

 6. Educate yourself in a subject that really interests you.
-If you say things like, "if I went back to school I'd like to study American history" or "I really want to learn Mandarin", you could save your money and use this wonderful thing called the internet (and that oldie-but-goody called "the library") to educate yourself!
-This was my new year's resolution last year and every day I watch around four hours of informative Youtube videos about religion, philosophy, and world history.
-I don't just sit and watch them though, I let them play while I cook, clean, bathe, etc.
+If you say things like, "if I went back to school I'd like to study American history" or "I really want to learn Mandarin", you could save your money and use the internet (and that oldie-but-goody called "the library") to educate yourself!
+This was my new year's resolution last year, and every day I watch around two or three hours of informative YouTube videos about religion, philosophy, and world history.
+I know that sounds like a lot of time, but I don't just sit and watch them though, I let them play while I cook, clean, bathe, etc.

 7. Get your dream tattoo.